 When it comes to software products for healthcare, each niche is usually dominated by just one product, which is used for years.
 This means no real choice and no real competition.
-Absence of struggle on the market allows these dominating products to become dated and inconvenient, with no improvements whatsoever.
-They are supported properly enough to remain stable and reliable, and that's it.
+The absence of struggle on the market allows these dominating products to become dated and inconvenient, with no improvements whatsoever.
+They are supported properly enough to remain stable and reliable, and that’s it.

 Creating a worthwhile competition would stimulate more active development of these products.
-Yet it would take much effort and investments, as well as the talent that would be able to implement and deploy it—which is a matter of at least couple of years.
+Yet it would take much effort and investments, as well as the talent that would be able to implement and deploy it—which is a matter of at least a couple of years.